suobset/stormm/README.md

   initialization of objects, templates, and function overloading.
 These concepts can be learned independently and may reinforce one another.
 The transition from intermediate C or python coding to writing C++ with STORMM is intended to be a steady learning curve.
-- Iterators, ranged for loops, and unique pointers are among the features of C++11 deemed to be further from the original C language than most programmers should have to go, and therefore seldom appear in the STORMM libraries themselves.
+- Iterators, ranged for loops, and unique pointers are among the features of modern C++ deemed to be further from the original C language than most programmers should have to go, and therefore seldom appear in the STORMM libraries themselves.
 Programmers writing backend or small programs that link to the STORMM libraries may use these features at their discretion.